2012–13 Qatar Stars League

 The 2012–13 Qatari League, also known as Qatari Stars League was the 40th edition of top level football championship in Qatar.
 The season started on 15 September 2012 and took a monthlong break from 21 December to 21 January 2013 due to the 21st Arabian Gulf Cup.
 Lekhwiya were the defending champions.
 Al-Sadd won the league for the 13th time in their history, making them the most successful team in the Qatar Stars League.

 Teams

-Al Ahli were relegated to the second level league after finishing bottom in the 2011–12 Qatar Stars League campaign.
+Al-Ahli were relegated to the second level league after finishing bottom in the 2011–12 Qatar Stars League campaign.

 Al-Sailiya were promoted as the 2nd level champions and are back after one season away from the top flight.

 Stadia and locations

-1 Al Sailiya do not have a stadium of their own so will share with Al Rayyan.
+1 Al-Sailiya do not have a stadium of their own so they share with Al-Rayyan.

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.